 Use this Certificate Decoder to decode your PEM encoded SSL certificate and verify that it contains the correct information.
 A PEM encoded certificate is a block of encoded text that contains all of the certificate information and public key.
 You can use this certificate decoder by simply pasting the text of your certificate into the box below and the Certificate Decoder will do the rest.
 Your certificate should start with "-----BEGIN CERTIFICATE----- " and end with "-----END CERTIFICATE----- ".

 If you want to decode Certificates on your own computer, run this OpenSSL command: openssl x509 -in cert.pem -noout -text

 Use this generator to create a Certificate Signing Request.
 A Certificate Signing request is a block of encrypted text which contains information that will be included in your SSL Certificate.
 This will generate a Certificate Request, Certificate, and a Private Key.

 If you want to generate a Certificate Signing Request on your own computer, run this OpenSSL command: openssl req -new -newkey rsa:2048 -nodes -keyout key.pem -out req.pem

 All fields are required to generate a valid Certificate Signing Request.
-Please make sure to copy and save the results of your generated CSR to a secure place.
+Please make sure to copy and save the results of your generated CSR and RSA (Private) key to a secure place.